Swimmers (2005 film): Plot

-Set in a small waterfront town in coastal Maryland, Swimmers is a film that focuses on Emma Tyler, a fiercely intelligent and observant 11-year-old who develops an ear problem requiring surgery that the Tylers can ill afford.
+Set in a small waterfront town in coastal Maryland, Swimmers is a film that focuses on Emma Tyler, a fiercely intelligent and observant 11-year-old,in the beginning as a young swimmer she wearing red/navy one piece swimsuit, TCY navy swim cap and goggles. and jumps off the dive starting block and swims freestyle, who develops an ear problem requiring surgery that the Tylers can ill afford.
 Emma's father, Will, drinks a lot and lives hand to mouth as a waterman.
 Her mother, Julia, has become a miserable soul, trying to keep a household together on meager funds.
 She also suspects that Will is having an affair.

 Grounded, literally, from her favorite pastime, swimming, Emma is forced to look for alternative ways to pass those lazy summer days.
 When no one seems to be very interested in talking to Emma, she finds friendship with a troubled young woman, Merrill, who has returned to town looking to deal with her past.
 The sweetly innocent Emma allows the world-weary Merrill in some ways to reconnect with her own lost innocence, while Merrill, for her part, provides an oasis for Emma, who feels invisible at home in the eyes of her struggling parents.
 Added to this volatile mix of domestic strife is a love story desperately trying to emerge between Merrill and one of Emma's older brothers Clyde.
 However, Merrill's ugly past and pathologic need to be used threatens to resurface and destroy her newfound sense of purity.

-Will and Julia love their daughter immensely, but suffer from the financial woes of a poor fishing season, the sudden loss of Will's boat and Will's fierce pride in not having to ask for handouts.
+Will and Julia love their daughter immensely, but suffer from the financial woes of a poor fishing season, the sudden loss of Will's boat and Will's fierce pride in not having to ask for handouts. and she wearing a green swimsuit one-piece and jumps into the lake and swims as well.